Navz12345/DebateBench/REPORT.md

 ---

+### The Honesty Paradox and the Devil's Advocate Fix

+An early jury redesign attempted to make the Calibration Juror more sensitive to uncertainty.
+The instruction: *"if a debater shows low confidence, flag the case as NOT_ENOUGH_INFO."*

+This backfired.
+On claims where Debater A argued weakly (conf=3), jurors would interpret that weakness as insufficient evidence and switch to NOT_ENOUGH_INFO — even when Debater B had correctly cited a refuting snippet at conf=5.
+The jurors confused **advocacy quality** with **evidence quality**.
+A weak SUPPORT advocate does not mean the evidence is ambiguous; it means Debater A is a bad lawyer.

+This is the **Honesty Paradox**: making agents more sensitive to uncertainty produced a system that evaluated debater performance instead of snippet content.

+**The fix:** The Calibration Juror was redesigned as a **Devil's Advocate** with three explicit rules:

+1. **SILENCE IS NOT CONSENT** — low debater confidence is a signal to re-read snippets directly, not to default to NOT_ENOUGH_INFO
+2. **VERIFICATION ONLY** — plausible logic without a direct snippet quote is rejected
+3. **THE HIDDEN ASSUMPTION TEST** — before finalizing, identify what the majority verdict assumes but no snippet actually confirms

+Result: jury accuracy improved from **38.7% (v1) to 51.0% (v2)** (+12.3pp), and the McNemar test flipped from significantly worse than the judge (p<0.05) to not significantly different (p>0.05).

+### Epistemic Status and Concession Mechanisms

+Two additional improvements to debater honesty were implemented.
+The `epistemic_status` field (CERTAIN / LEANING / DOUBTFUL / CONCEDED) was added to debater outputs and placed first in the JSON format to force evaluation before argument generation.
+A `[CONCEDE]` sentinel token was added to allow immediate early stopping when a debater genuinely cannot rebut a snippet.

+In practice, `epistemic_status=LEANING` appeared consistently on weak cases (conf=3-4), confirming the model uses the scale correctly.
+However, `CONCEDED` never appeared across 100 claims — Qwen3-8B's thinking mode always generates *some* argument, and instruction-tuned models are trained against admitting defeat.
+Early stopping fired on 0/100 cases.
+This is an honest negative result: prompt engineering alone cannot override a model's trained disposition to find arguments.

 ### Connection to Theoretical Predictions

 Irving et al. (2018) proposed that adversarial debate between AI agents could help a less-capable judge identify truth by forcing both sides to surface and rebut each other's arguments.